 7.1 The subject property is located in Tougher's Industrial Estate, off the R445, between Naas and Newbridge ("the Park").
-This is the largest industrial estate in Kildare county, with 172 units, according to the Commissioner's list.
-The subject property is known locally as Unit 1D.
-Particulars as regards the leasehold tenure of the subject property are set out in Appendix 1.
-This lease commenced 6 months from the valuation date.
-Further, at the date of signing of that lease, the property had a significant area of mezzanine which had then been stripped out by the tenant and if that stripping out was factored into the analysis, the main industrial area would devalue at ≤ 30.20 / m2 (with ≤ 6.04 / m2 on the mezzanine.)
+This is the largest industrial estate in Kildare County, with 172 units, according to the Commissioner's list.

+The tenure and rental particulars of the subject property are set out in Appendix 1 hereto.
+Mr Halpin submitted that the relevant date for the lease was 2013 and that it was not an open, market transaction in that the landlord reduced the rent in a Deed of Variation and the tenant agreed an additional three years being added to the term.
+Further, he said that the original lease was entered into in 2000 and had an upwards rent review clause only.
+Accordingly, he submitted that no weight should be attached to this rental evidence.

-The bulk of the Park was sold in 2015 and there is a very substantial amount of rental information available as a result of the sale.
+The bulk of the Park was sold in 2015, and there is a very substantial amount of rental information available as a result of the sale.
 Mr Halpin said that he had analysed all transactions within 3 years of the valuation date with lease periods longer than one year in duration - a total of 5 transactions.
-This, when added to the subject property's rent and a rent known directly to the Appellant, makes a total of 7 rental transactions, all of which fall within the range of &22.87 - &37.08 m2.
-He suggested that not a single one of these transactions accords with the Commissioner's tone of the list at &40 to &45/ m2, even in the case of units significantly smaller than the subject property and in the case of such smaller units, is 25% to 33.3% above the actual rental levels as shown.
+This when added to the subject property's rent and a rent known directly to the Appellant, makes a total of 7 rental transactions, all of which fall within the range of $\notin 22.87$ - $\notin 37.08$ / m2.
+He suggested that not a single one of these transactions accords with the Commissioner's tone of the list at $\notin 40$ to $\notin 45$ / m2 even in the case of units significantly smaller than the subject property and in the case of such smaller units, is 25% to 33.3% above the actual rental levels as shown.